Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst.txt

         where:

+        - :literal:`TimeType`

+            Template argument used to set the precision of the time, in general :literal:`double` is used.
+For some application where a high precision is required this can be changed to e.g. :literal`long double`.

         - :literal:`stateDerivativeFunction`

-            :literal:`boost::function< double( const double , const double ) >` that must comply with the requirements discussed in :ref:`tudatFeaturesIntegrators`.
+            :literal:`boost::function< StateScalarType( const TimeType , const StateScalarType ) >` that must comply with the requirements discussed in :ref:`tudatFeaturesIntegrators`.

         - :literal:`initialState`

-            :literal:`double` that stores the initial state.
+            :literal:`StateScalarType` that stores the initial state.

     .. method:: Using a vector state

         .. code-block:: cpp

-            CustomStatePropagatorSettings(
+            CustomStatePropagatorSettings<StateScalarType,TimeType>(
                 stateDerivativeFunction,
                 initialState,
                 terminationSettings,